opawar600/Rent-A-Car/README.md

 # Rent-A-Car

-In this project, we develop a python based project implementing object oriented programming.
+In this project, we develop a python based project implementing object oriented programming and integrate it with MySQL Relational Database System.
 We develop a Car Rental System where a customer can rent a car from a car store on three different basis.

 * Hourly:  ($9/hr)
 * Daily:   ($22/day)